 Teaching is a profession that is very hard to simulate because of the responsibilities that come with the role.
 Your first year will be your on-the-job training and you will make many mistakes, but you will also experience the sweet reward of success.
 It will undoubtedly be tough, but there are some things that can help immensely!

-Work With a Mentor
+Work Closely with a Teacher Mentor

 Get Involved Outside the Classroom